What Is HTML5 — The Modern Markup Language Powering the Web

 HTML5 is the latest version of the HTML (HyperText Markup Language) standard, used for structuring and displaying content on the web.
-It provides powerful new features for developers, improves user experience, and eliminates the need for many external plugins that were once required.
+It provides powerful new features for developers, improves the user experience, and eliminates the need for many previously required external plugins.

-In this article, we’ll explore HTML5’s history, capabilities, advantages, semantic elements, advanced features, and impact on modern web development.
+In this article, we’ll explore the history, capabilities, advantages, semantic elements, advanced features, and impact of HTML5 on modern web development.

 What is HTML5?